IAPS Outreach Grant 2021/22

 - The bank account details of the National or Local Committee

 Applications can only be made in the year that the event will take place, regardless of IAPS’ financial year.

-Applications must be made after December 1, 2020 and must be received by the EC in any case no later than one month before the start of the project.
+Applications must be made no later than one month before the start of the project.
 This is to allow the EC adequate time to decide on the application before the project goes ahead.
-Applications will be received right up to the end of the financial year (August 31, 2021).
+Applications will be received right up to the end of the financial year (August 31, 2022).

 Applicants should be ready for a meeting with the EC within two weeks after the application was sent, if necessary.
 Successful applicants can be announced publicly, with their permission.